School Urban Legends

 Many IJKC girls we spoke to mentioned a Mother Mary statue at the school’s entrance with eyes that seemed to follow you around.

 There are also rumours that some students were possessed.
 These students started to cry hysterically and spoke in different voices.
 Being a convent school, the teachers had to conduct a mini exorcism.

 Her name was “Katie” and her picture was placed outside St. Margaret’s Secondary School hall after she allegedly committed suicide.
 Many claimed to be creeped out by it because the closer you looked at the face, the blurrier it became.

 Furthermore, a poker card with “Katie” signed on it used to be pasted on the top of St. Margaret’s canteen wall.
-Although the number on the card was always ‘four’ and the signature was in the same place, the pattern and colour of the poker card changed occasionally.
+Although the number on the card was always ‘4’ and the signature was in the same place, the pattern and colour of the poker card changed occasionally.

-It may sound like a prank done by some students except for the fact that the canteen ceiling is really, really high.
+It may sound like a prank by some students except for the fact that the canteen ceiling is really, really high.
 And as if “Katie” wasn’t enough, one ex-St Margaret’s girl we spoke to said that her classmate was possessed by a spirit called “Fatimah” while playing with an Ouija board.

 9. Haig Girls’ School: The POWs and Old Lady

 Since Haig Girls’ School is built upon land that used to be a holding site for WWII prisoners of war, the campus at Koon Seng Road is rumoured to be haunted by spirits.
 It is said that these cheeky spirits cause people to trip or fall, especially at certain areas of the school compound.